Wednesday, 24 December 2014

 Baal's Priests: The Loyalist Clergy and the English Revolution by Fiona McCall ISBN: 9781409455776 317pp

 The author has quite deliberately steered away from a political interpretation in her work and has not followed the standard practice of drawing upon an archive to “support particular points” The John Walker collection of manuscripts is held in the Bodleian Library, Oxford.
-McCall’s book is probably the first full study of this collection.
+McCall’s book is probably the first full study of this group.

-John Walker was given ‘over a thousand letters’ along with contemporary letters and legal documents dating back to the 1640s and the 1650s, They catalogue a trail of misery for large numbers of clergy who supported the royalist cause in one form or another.
+John Walker was given ‘over a thousand letters’ along with contemporary letters and legal documents dating back to the 1640s and the 1650s, They catalog a trail of misery for large numbers of clergy who supported the royalist cause in one form or another.

 The Walker Archive

 John Walker was born in 1674 in Exeter.
-According to R. Freeman Bullen “the “Sufferings of the Clergy" is really two distinct works.
-The first part treats of ecclesiastical affairs under Puritan rule part two deals with-the persecution suffered by individual clergy; it is this moiety which will mainly interest the local historian.
+According to R. Freeman Bullen, “the “Sufferings of the Clergy" is really two distinct works.
+The first part treats of ecclesiastical affairs under Puritan rule part two deals with the persecution suffered by individual clergy; it is this moiety which will mainly interest the local historian.
 Walker had been engaged upon his work for about ten years when it was finally published in 1714.
-This means that from 60 to 70 years had elapsed since the period of the sequestrations, and that to a very great extent Walker was dependent upon existing documents, plus tradition, for his data.
-His notes and correspondence still exist in the Bodleian Library and from these we may gather some ideas of his method.
+This means that from 60 to 70 years had elapsed since the period of the sequestrations and that to a very great extent Walker was dependent upon existing documents, plus tradition, for his data.
+His notes and correspondence still exist in the Bodleian Library, and from these, we may gather some ideas of his method.

 “Walker conducted his research using printed and manuscript sources available to him.
 He also directly solicited information, via a circular sent to archdeacons to disseminate amongst parish clergy.
 He received over a thousand letters in response.
-After his death individual accounts were deposited, along with his other papers, as the J. Walker archive in the Bodleian Library”.
+After his individual death accounts were deposited, along with his other papers, as the J. Walker archive in the Bodleian Library”.

-In many ways McCall faced the same problems encountered by Walker.
+In many ways, McCall faced the same problems encountered by Walker.
 Both historians had to interpret the material as best they could.
 Both questioned how accurate and truthful the records were.

-As James Mawdesley from the University of Sheffield points out in his review of the book ““None of this is to suggest that these clergymen simply accepted their lot as mere sufferers for their king.
+As James Mawdesley from the University of Sheffield points out in his review of the book ““None of this is to suggest that these clergymen only accepted their lot as poor sufferers for their king.
 Jonathan Swift, the grandson of Thomas Swift, the vicar of Goodrich in Herefordshire, claimed that his grandfather’s setting of a trap in a river resulted in the deaths of 200 of the enemy (p.
 107), and McCall has calculated that no fewer than 150 of the Walker accounts include acts of aggression by the ‘sufferer’ (p.
 201).

-It will take a more polemical historian or historians to fully counter this downplaying of the social effects of the English Civil War so loved by revisionist historians who still consider it a relatively mild conflict, a ‘war without an enemy’ .
+It will take a more polemical historian or historians to fully counter this downplaying of the social effects of the English Civil War so loved by revisionist historians who still consider it a relatively mild conflict, a ‘war without an enemy.'

 I also agree with Maudsley when he says the book would “have benefited from being interwoven with a general account of the civil wars and republic: the execution of Charles I in January 1649 is omitted from McCall’s chronology, and it is not made clear when governance without a monarchy commenced”.

 McCall is fascinated with how memory is used to portray historical events.
 The trauma suffered by the Loyalist clergy and their families and supporters was real clear to see.
-I would however have liked a more balanced approach after all suffering on a large scale appeared on both sides of the barricades
+I would, however, have liked a more balanced approach after all suffering on a large scale appeared on both sides of the barricades

 Caution should be observed when viewing the Walker accounts of trauma.
 Those on the receiving end sought to back up their accounts in order not to be dismissed.
 Walker was a good enough historian to err on the side of caution himself when recording events and testimonies.
-There are inconsistences within the archive and should it not be treated as verbatim.
+There are inconsistencies within the archive and should it not be treated as verbatim.

 Sequestration In Suffolk -R. Freeman Bullen. http://suffolkinstitute.pdfsrv.co.uk/